DevTexRanger/clientassessmentalertsystem/README.md

     Dim ws As Worksheet
     Dim lastRow As Long
     Dim i As Long
+    Dim alertBody As String
+    Dim caseworkerEmail As String
+    Dim sheetName As String

+    ' Start Outlook
     On Error Resume Next
     Set OutlookApp = GetObject(, "Outlook.Application")
     If OutlookApp Is Nothing Then